Aymeric/Ovi/README.md

 ## Introduction

-Ovie is a traditional game played during Easter similar to Bocce but with eggs.
+Ovi is a traditional game played during Easter similar to Bocce but with eggs.

 ## Getting Started